Information for New Students

 Scholarship/fellowship/award funding is disbursed in three installments, once at the beginning of each term (unless otherwise stated), and is deposited directly into your Toronto Metropolitan University fees account.
 If you have a credit balance in your fees account, you may request a refund.
 Instructions for requesting a refund can be found on the Registrar’s Office web site: https://www.torontomu.ca/myservicehub-support/students/student-fees/request-refund/.

-If you are offered a scholarship, fellowship or award, you will usually also receive a Terms and Conditions document.
+If you are offered a scholarship, fellowship or award, you will usually also receive a Terms and Conditions document (or a link to such a document).
 It is important that you are aware of the Terms and Conditions for any scholarship/fellowship/award you are offered.
-To accept the funding, you must sign the Terms and Conditions document and submit it to the Program Administrator.

 Graduate Student Stipends: